These are our top picks for rifles chambered in .17 HMR.

 Ruger American Rifle Rimfire

 When it comes to bolt action rifles, the American Rifle line has proven to be a gigantic hit for Ruger.
 We are not surprised to see them offer a full line of rimfire rifles based on the design.
 These rifles include an 18-inch barrel length standard with a 1:9, 1:14 or 1:16 rate of twist.
 As another bonus, Ruger has pre-threaded the barrels for a suppressor.
 Now the varmints will never know where the shots are coming from.
 One variant also offers a muzzle brake.
 The trigger allows you to adjust the weight between three and five pounds.
 The receiver is already pre-drilled and tapped for weaver style mounts or it has an aluminum scope rail depending on which model you select.
-Either way, this rifle should give plenty of varmints permanent dirt naps!
+Either way, this synthetic stock rifle should give plenty of varmints permanent dirt naps!

 Henry .17 HMR